Comparison

 | Pricing starts at | $5/mo | Free (Sync: $5/mo) |

 If you want local-first storage, full control over your data as plain files, or you already have a polished Obsidian vault with plugins configured, it's a great tool.
 Obsidian's graph view is also excellent for visualizing connections.
-MythScribe is best for DMs who want to generate content fast and don't want to maintain a plugin stack.
+MythScribe is best for DMs who'd rather use the tools than maintain the stack.

 Structured NPC data — not markdown frontmatter